bilkent-sna/crowd-ui/README.md

 #### Step 3: Run Simulations with Crowd

-Once the installation is complete, you can start using the Crowd to configure and run simulations:
+Once the installation is complete, you can start using Crowd's GUI to configure and run simulations:

 - Launch the Crowd app from your desktop or application menu.